abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Action element

 The Action element is defined using the `Action` tag.
-This element is used to define an action that can be performed on a [Resource](#resources-and-resource-collections).
+This element is used to define an [action](#post-action) that can be performed on a [Resource](#resources-and-resource-collections).

-All Actions contain a `Name` attribute, which specifies the name of the action.
+All Action elements contain a `Name` attribute, which specifies the name of the action.

-In Redfish, all Actions contain the `IsBound` attribute and is always set to `true`.
+In Redfish, all Action elements contain the `IsBound` attribute and is always set to `true`.
 This is used to indicate that the action appears as a member of a given structured type.

 The Action element contains one or more `Parameter` elements that specify the `Name` and `Type` of each parameter.

-Since all actions in Redfish use the term `IsBound="true"`, the first parameter is called the "binding parameter" and specifies the [structured type](#structured-types) to which the action belongs.
+Since all Action elements in Redfish use the term `IsBound="true"`, the first parameter is called the "binding parameter" and specifies the [structured type](#structured-types) to which the action belongs.
 In Redfish, this is always going to be one of the following [Complex Type elements](#entity-type-and-complex-type-elements):
 * For standard actions, the "Actions" Complex Type for the Resource.
 * For OEM actions, the "OemActions" Complex Type for the Resource.